What is a personal academic website?

 Welcome to The Social Academic.
 I’m Jennifer and on this blog/podcast, I share my top tips for your online presence in the HigherEd world.

 You’re probably like, OK – I know I need a website.
+And I know how it will benefit my life.

 But what do I even put on it?